The Impact of Chronic Stress on Brain Health and Ageing

 Developing this skill enables you to respond more thoughtfully and compassionately to your own needs and those of others.

-By actively incorporating these stress-reducing activities into your life, you will notice improvements in your and focus and experience an enhanced ability to empathise with others’ needs.
+By actively incorporating these stress-reducing activities into your life, you will notice improvements in your mental clarity and focus and experience an enhanced ability to empathise with others’ needs.

 This is particularly crucial when serving others because understanding their emotions is essential for providing genuine support.